caleworkman/iss-api/README.md

 Command line tool to get information about the ISS from http://api.open-notify.org/.

 ## Usage
 The tool will prompt you for input or you may supply it in the command line.
-Available function names are `loc`, `passing`, and `people`.
+Available function names are `loc`, `pass`, and `people`.

     > iss-api.py
-    Please supply a function name.
+    Please supply a function name. f
 ### Get the current location of the ISS
     > iss-api.py loc
     The ISS current location at 2020-07-23 00:26:31.864122 is (-50.0239, 53.1447).